ariard/lightning-rfc/12-offer-encoding.md

 can be recurring, and the amount can be in a non-lightning currency.
 It's also designed for compactness, to easily fit inside a QR code.

-The designated prefix for offers is `lno`.
+The human-readable prefix for offers is `lno`.

 ## TLV Fields for Offers